-Disciples RIM and Disciples Justice for Children invite you to Join the National #Faith4Asylum Day of Prayer and Action on or near January 29,2020!
+Disciples RIM and Disciples Justice for Children invite you to Join the National #Faith4Asylum Day of Prayer and Action Beginning January 29,2020!

 On the occasion of the One Year Anniversary of the implementation of our government’s “Migrant Protection Protocols”/MPP (sometimes called “Remain in Mexico”) which are making it extremely difficult and very dangerous for migrants to seek protections through the international right of asylum, we faith leaders and organizations affiliated with the Interfaith Immigration Coalition invite you to join us January 29 in witnessing our #Faith4Asylum in a day of prayer vigils and action in your community of faith and at home in your families.
 On January 29, vigils will also be taking place on both sides of the US border and on Capitol Hill.

 Below and at the faith4asylum.com you can find resources for taking action, for hosting a vigil in your congregation or community, and for offering special muti-sensory “Shoelaces and Faces” prayers in regular worship, and educating and praying with your family using the “Faces and Laces” Family Friendly Education and Action Resource created by Rev. Sharon Stanley-Rea and Rev. Kate Epperly (see below)